 Once you have a diagnosis from the vet, it is vital to keep your dog calm and quiet.
 This means no running or playing and minimal walking.
 Your dog may be feeling pain and discomfort, so it is essential not to exacerbate its condition.

+What to Feed a Dog With Pancreatitis?
 Another way on how to comfort a dog with pancreatitis is to feed them small meals.
 This is because large meals can trigger an attack of pancreatitis.
-Providing your dog with frequent meals throughout the day, rather than one large meal, is also essential to prevent nausea and vomiting.
+Providing your dog's diet with frequent meals of low fat food throughout the day, rather than one large meal, is also essential to prevent nausea and vomiting.
+Many times if your pup has chronic pancreatitis your veterinarian will place your dog on a prescription diet or a low-fat weight-loss diet.

 5. Provide A Comfortable Place For Your Dog To Rest